Save The Bilby Fund

 Sara is working to ensure that the fund has enough income to carry out the steps needed to save the bilby.
 We have lost more income streams than we could brook and so we have had to quickly use her expertise in fundraising to plug the gaps.

-A fundraising all-rounder, Sara is super pragmatic and determined for STBF to achieve sustainable growth, on a shoestring.
+A fundraising all-rounder, Sara is super pragmatic and determined for Save The Bilby Fund to achieve sustainable growth, on a shoestring.

 Our Board of Directors